Last Updated: May 2026

 From a materials and low-tox perspective, the key points are:

-• EPP/EVA foams: Many systems ship with EPP/EVA foam blocks for packaging or vibration damping.
-They are fine for shipping, but you do not need to keep extra foam under the sink long‑term where they can trap moisture or grow mould; remove packaging after install and keep the area dry and ventilated.
+- EPP/EVA foams: Many systems ship with EPP/EVA foam blocks for packaging or vibration damping.
+They are fine for shipping, but you do not need to keep extra foam under the sink long‑term where they can trap moisture or grow mold; remove packaging after install and keep the area dry and ventilated.

 Before you install, wipe down the cabinet, remove old crumbly liners or foam, let the unit sit with the cabinet doors open for a short “off‑gassing” period, and then run the recommended flush cycles.